niklasriepen/Photometer/README.md

 # Photometer
-All components related to the web interface of the self built photometer.
+All components related to the web interface of the photometer built by Q2d 2020, Physikprofil EBS.

 ### Filepaths to important components: